easegress-io/easegress/doc/cookbook/translation-bot.md

 # will end the process early and no Response will be returned.
 - filter: buildFinalResponse

-# check message type and jump accordingly
+# detect message type and jump accordingly
-- filter: checkRequestType
+- filter: detectMessageType
   jumpIf:
     result0: processText             # text
     result1: processVoice            # voice